Epithelial sodium channel: Touch

+Taste

-ENaC is also found in taste receptors, where it plays an important role in saltiness perception.
+ENaC is present in apical cell membranes of taste receptors where it likely participates in sensing saltiness and sourness.
 In rodents, virtually the entire salt taste is mediated by ENaC, whereas it seems to play a less significant role in humans: About 20 percent can be accredited to the epithelial sodium channel.

 Protoelyzed variants of ENaC also function as human salt taste receptors.
 This role was first confirmed using human sensory studies to evaluate the effect of 4-propylphenyl 2-furoate on the perception of the salty taste of table salt, sodium chloride (NaCl).
 4-propylphenyl 2-furoate is a compound that was discovered to activate proteolyzed ENaC.

+Biochemistry

 Ion selectivity

 Studies show that the ENaC channel is permeable to Na+ and Li+ ions, but has very little permeability to K+, Cs+ or Rb+ ions.